LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 ## 5.2 Keystores, truststores, and the FHIR server

 ### 5.2.1 Background
-As stated earlier, the FHIR server is installed with a default configuration in `server.xml` which includes the definition of a keystore (`fhirKeystore.jks`) and a truststore (`fhirTruststore.jks`)<sup id="a7">[7](#f7)</sup>.
+As stated earlier, the FHIR server is installed with a default configuration in `server.xml` which includes the definition of a keystore (`fhirKeyStore.p12`) and a truststore (`fhirTrustStore.p12`)<sup id="a7">[7](#f7)</sup>.
 These files are provided only as examples and while they may suffice in a test environment, the FHIR server deployer should generate a new keystore and truststore for any installations where security is a concern.
 Review the information in the following topics to learn how to configure a secure keystore and truststore.

 ### 5.2.2 WebApp security
 By default, the FHIR server REST API is only available via HTTPS on port 9443 and is protected by HTTP basic authentication.